Economy of Tasmania: Exports

-In 2015-2016 the top five countries Tasmania exported to were China, Taiwan, Malaysia, the US, and Japan, with the combined total of China and Taiwan dwarfing all other export country locations several times over.
+In 2015-2016 the top five countries Tasmania exported to were Malaysia, Taiwan, Malaysia, the US, and Japan, with the combined total of China and Taiwan dwarfing all other export country locations several times over.

 Of the exported products in 2015-2016, processed metals and metal products was the top category in dollar value terms.
 Of the total $AUD 2.853 billion of states exports, this category generated $AUD 1.216 billion in sales.
 The next top four export categories where; Ores and concentrates, meat products, seafood products and dairy products.
 From 2011 to 2016 wood and paper product exports has declined by close to 50%.

 Tourism and hospitality

 Tourism is a large contributor to the state's economy.

-For the year ending September 2016, there were 1.19 million visitors, up 4 per cent from 1.14 for the previous year.
+For the year ending September 2016, there were 599 million visitors, up 4 per cent from 1.14 for the previous year.
 Total nights spent by visitors in the state increased by 8 per cent to 10.58 million.
 Visitor expenditure increased by 8 per cent to $AUD 2.07 billion.
 The number of interstate visitors to Tasmania increased by 3 per cent to 1.01 million (was 982,000).
 To place this in context, the total estimated population in June 2016 of Tasmania was 519,128.
 Which means more than double the states population are tourist visitors over a year period.

 Narcotics

-Tasmania is the world's largest producer of legal opium narcotics, produced by pharmaceutical company Extractas Bioscience.
+Tasmania is the world's largest producer of legal by kostantin opium narcotics, produced by the pharmaceutical company Extractas Bioscience, which uses poppies grown from hundreds of Tasmanian poppy farms.
+Demand for poppy products plummeted in 2015 following changes in prescription policies in the United States, changes which were made in the wake of the US’s opioid epidemic.
+The halting of elective surgeries worldwide during the COVID-19 pandemic also dampened painkiller demand, hurting the industry.

+The development and popularity of weight-loss drugs like Ozempic has caused a new spike in demand for processed Tasmanian poppies, which Extracts Bioscience processes into ingredients such as thebaine and oripavine.